opa-oz/golden-image/README.md

     }

     t.Run("should compare first to first", func (t *testing.T) {
-        goldenImage.ToGildImage(t, 0.02, golden) // compare image to gilded one, or gild if it's not existing yet })
+        goldenImage.ToGildImage(t, 0.02, firstImage) // compare image to gilded one, or gild if it's not existing yet })

     t.Run("should compare second to second", func (t *testing.T) {
-        goldenImage.ToGildImage(t, 0.02, copper)
-    })
+        goldenImage.ToMatchSnapshot(t, 0.02, secondImage) // you can also use alias `ToMatchSnapshot` })
 }
 ```